bigov/vim_base/README.md

 ![Screenshot](assets/vim.png)
 ![Screenshot](assets/gvim.png)

-Download the contents of the repository to the
+Clone the repository with submodules(!) to the

   "~ / .vim" or "% USERPROFILE% \ vimfiles"